bohdaq/rust-web-server/README.md

 ## Community
 Rust Web Server has a [Discord](https://discord.gg/zaErjtr5Dm) where you can ask questions and share ideas.
 Follow the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

+## Donations
+If you appreciate my work and want to support it, feel free to do it via [PayPal](https://www.paypal.com/donate/?hosted_button_id=7J69SYZWSP6HJ).